winitzki/scall/tutorial/programming_dhall.md

 We will require `Functor` and `Foldable` typeclass evidence for `F` (such evidence can be created for any polynomial functor `F`).

-TODO: replace this logic by simply checking that the result of toList is a non-empty list.
+TODO: replace this logic by simply checking that the result of toList is not empty.
 In that case, the data structure is non-empty and contains some values of type t. use foldable for F, not for µF

 Suppose `p : F t` is a given value.
 As `F` is a functor, we first use `F`'s `fmap` method to replace all values of type `t` by the Boolean value `True`.